 Ask: Of those who make resolutions,what percentage of people do you think report that they are successful in keeping their resolution? (allow time for a few guesses)

-Ask the students to keep their self-discipline survey for use in future lessons.
+They may refer to their self-discipline survey in future lessons.

 This character education mini-lesson is not intended to be a service learning lesson or to meet the K-12 Service-Learning Standards for Quality Practice.
 The character education units will be most effective when taught in conjunction with a student-designed service project that provides a real world setting in which students can develop and practice good character and leadership skills.
 For ideas and suggestions for organizing service events go to www.generationon.org.